wp-plugins/syntaxhighlighter-tinymce-button/readme.txt

 A. "html-scripts" option requires "XML" brush.
 However, some 'SyntaxHighlighter'-based plugins do not load "XML" brush by default.
 If you want this optiin, you should consider the use of "[WP SyntaxHighlighter](http://wordpress.org/extend/plugins/wp-syntaxhighlighter/ "WP SyntaxHighlighter")".

-= Q. The buttons disappear in the fullscreen mode. =

-A. When using WordPress 3.2 or higher, The buttons don't appear in the fullscreen mode.

 = Q. "pre" button does not work in the fullscreen mode. =

 A. You can use "pre" button only for updating language and options in the fullscreen mode.
-That is only when using with WordPress 3.1.4 or older.

 == Screenshots ==